MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Utility/Out-String.md

 ## DESCRIPTION

-The **Out-String** cmdlet converts the objects that Windows PowerShell manages into an array of strings.
+The `Out-String` cmdlet converts the objects that Windows PowerShell manages into an array of strings.
-By default, **Out-String** accumulates the strings and returns them as a single string, but you can use the stream parameter to direct **Out-String** to return one string at a time.
+By default, `Out-String` accumulates the strings and returns them as a single string, but you can use the **Stream** parameter to direct `Out-String` to return one string at a time.
 This cmdlet lets you search and manipulate string output as you would in traditional shells when object manipulation is less convenient.

 ## EXAMPLES